World Trade Center (1973–2001): New World Trade Center

-Over the following years, plans were created for the reconstruction of the World Trade Center.
+Over the following years, plans were devised for the reconstruction of the World Trade Center.
 The Lower Manhattan Development Corporation (LMDC), established in November 2001 to oversee the rebuilding process, organized competitions to select a site plan and memorial design.
 Memory Foundations, designed by Daniel Libeskind, was selected as the master plan; however, substantial changes were made to the design.

 The first new building at the site was 7 WTC, which opened on May 23, 2006.
 The memorial section of the National September 11 Memorial & Museum opened on September 11, 2011, and the museum opened on May 21, 2014.
 1 WTC opened on November 3, 2014; 4 WTC opened on November 13, 2013; and 3 WTC opened on June 11, 2018.

 In November 2013, according to an agreement made with Silverstein Properties Inc., the new 2 WTC would not be built to its full height until sufficient space was leased to make the building financially viable.
 Above-ground construction of 5 WTC was also suspended due to a lack of tenants as well as disputes between the Port Authority and the Lower Manhattan Development Corporation.
 In mid-2015, Silverstein Properties revealed plans for a redesigned 2 WTC, to be designed by Bjarke Ingels and completed by 2020 with News Corp as anchor tenant.
-Four years later, with no anchor tenant for 2 WTC, Silverstein expressed his intent to resume work on the tower regardless of whether a tenant had signed.
+In February 2026, plans to resume construction of 2 World Trade Center were announced after American Express agreed to become that building's anchor tenant; at the time, the building was to be complete in 2031.